QsBBQ/Mad_Max/README.md

 Mad Max has asked his IT guy to build him an app to help gather energy.

 v.0.5
+-As an IT guy for Mad Max, I need an IP scanner
 -As an IT guy for Mad Max, I need login authentication
 -As an IT guy for Mad Max, Mad Max needs to approve new users -As an IT guy for Mad Max, I need authorization
--As an IT guy for Mad Max, I need a IP scanner

 v1.0
 Energy is scarce Mad Max needs